What Is ADHD? Attention Deficit Hyperactivity Disorder in Children and Adults

-Attention deficit hyperactivity disorder (ADHD) is a neurological disorder that impacts the parts of the brain that help us plan, focus on, and execute tasks.
+ADHD (attention deficit hyperactivity disorder) is a neurological disorder that impacts the parts of the brain that help us plan, focus on, and execute tasks.
 ADHD symptoms vary by sub-type — inattentive, hyperactive, or combined — and are often more difficult to diagnose in girls and adults.
-Here, we review the symptoms, causes, types, and tests associated with attention deficit hyperactivity disorder.
+Here, we review the symptoms, causes, types, and tests associated with ADD and ADHD.

 ADHD stands for attention deficit hyperactivity disorder, a complex brain disorder that impacts approximately 11% of children and almost 5% of adults in the U.S.1 ADHD is a developmental impairment of the brain’s executive functions.
 People with ADHD have trouble with impulse-control, focusing, and organization.